chanzuckerberg/czi-oss-training/01-intro-to-os/01-intro-to-os.md

 ## InnerSource 🏢

-While InnerSource is not a core part of this training, it is worth mentioning as it is a practice often confusing with open source.
+While InnerSource is not a core part of this training, it is worth mentioning as it is a practice often confused with open source.

 InnerSource is the application of open source principles within an organization.
 It is a practice that aims to increase collaboration and transparency within an organization by using open source tools and methodologies.